TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/file.rst

-These APIs are a minimal emulation of the Python 2 C API for built-in file objects, which used to rely on the buffered I/O (:c:type:`FILE\*`) support from the C standard library.
+These APIs are a minimal emulation of the Python 2 C API for built-in file objects, which used to rely on the buffered I/O (:c:type:`FILE\*`) support kutoka the C standard library.
 In Python 3, files and streams use the new :mod:`io` module, which defines several layers over the low-level unbuffered I/O of the operating system.
 The functions described below are convenience C wrappers over these new APIs, and meant mostly for internal